-* Fenugreek seeds are useful to make idli & dosa spongy, these can be soaked & ground along with lentils.
+* We prefer to add fenugreek seeds during summer and these can be soaked & ground along with lentils.

 Wash and soak rice & lentils separately in water in the following ratio and the remaining water may be used while grinding lentils and rinsing wet grinder at the end:

 - rice : water is 1 : 0.8

 - lentil : water is 1 : 2

 So I soaked 1200 grams of rice in 1000 ml of water (approx. 80%) for 3 hours and used the remaining 200 ml of water for rinsing the wet grinder after grinding rice.
 Similarly, I soaked 300 grams of lentils in 600 ml of water for an hour and used the remaining 300 ml of water while grinding lentils.

 How to grind idli batter in wet grinder: